West Brom 1-1 Arsenal (3-4 on pens): Monreal the hero as Gunners progress to face Chelsea

 Bendtner could have wrapped it up in the 97th minute when Serge Gnabry sent him racing clear, but the Dane took too long to get his shot away and allowed Dawson to recover and make a last-ditch tackle.

-And with just four minutes remaining, substitute Amalfitano thought he had won it for West Brom but saw his drilled effort cannon back off the bar.
-Markus Rosenburg went close moments later, before Sinclair sliced a volley well wide from close range.
+And with just four minutes remaining, substitute Amalfitano thought he had won it for West Brom, but his drilled effort cannoned back off the bar.

 - Own Goal